layik/layik.github.io/tutorials/datavis/README.md

 # p
 ```

-Boxplots I have great memories of Box plots, the reason is the type of
+Boxplots I have great memories of Boxplots, the reason is the type of
-studies I did during my PhD and maybe something special about Box plots
+studies I did during my PhD and maybe something special about Boxplots
 in general too.
 For some reason someone has written an R package using
 Shiny and got themselves a space in “Correspondence” section in Nature
 (Spitzer et al. 2014), I do think that is en overstatement though.